Can Police Stop You for Open Carry in Salt Lake City?

 Open carry is generally permitted in Utah, although there are some important caveats that you should be aware of.
 First, open carry is generally only permitted for unloaded guns when you are venturing into public places.
 In your own home, a business that you own, or a car that you own or where you have the permission of the owner to carry a loaded firearm, you are permitted to openly carry a loaded firearm without a permit.
 In other instances, however, open carry without a permit is restricted to the carrying of unloaded firearms.

 This begs the very important question of what exactly constitutes an “unloaded” firearm in the state of Utah.
 Under Utah law, an unloaded gun is defined as being more than two mechanical movements away from being fired.
 It cannot have a round or a bullet loaded in the chamber of the gun, but you are permitted to carry ammunition on your person while also carrying the unloaded gun.
-If you are found to be openly carrying a loaded firearm without, you could be charged with a gun possession crime and face serious penalties.
+If you are found to be openly carrying a loaded firearm without, you could be charged with a gun possession crime in Salt Lake City and face serious penalties.

 Open carry is not permitted on the campus of a K-12 school.
 It is also not permitted in places of worship or private residences that have indicated they do not wish guns to be brought onto their premises.
 A private employer is also allowed to create regulations that prevent employees from carrying a weapon into the workplace.
 While employees can be subject to work-related sanctions or even termination for violating this policy, they cannot be subject to criminal sanctions.
 Furthermore, employers cannot prevent employees from keeping a loaded gun in their private vehicle in the parking lot.